Juan Carlos Ferrero

 Career Prize Money: $13,992,875

-This year, Champions Tennis is excited to welcome former World No. 1 and Roland Garros Champion Juan Carlos Ferrero to the Royal Albert Hall.
-Ferrero retired from the ATP World Tour in 2012 and the Spanish talent will be making his debut at this year’s season-end ATP Champions Tour event.
+Former World No. 1 and Roland Garros Champion Juan Carlos Ferrero retired from the ATP World Tour in 2012.
+Making his debut at the 2016 season-end ATP Champions Tour event at the Royal Albert Hall.
+We are thrilled to welcome him back for the 2017 finale.

 As a junior, Ferrero quickly began to make an impression on the ATP World Tour.
 After narrowly losing to Fernando Gonzalez at the Roland Garros Junior final in 1998, it was clear he was going to be an exceptional player.
 Ferrero was named ATP ‘Newcomer of the Year’ in 1999 after rocketing up a colossal 302 places and finishing the year 43 in the ATP Rankings.